 48. Sections 1.2.1. to 1.2.3. define three different categories of energy converters, which are currently used as propulsion energy converters in powertrains of vehicles in 2015.

-4. Auxiliaries
+4. Auxiliary devices

-49. Auxiliaries are not part of the powertrain.
-They are energy consuming or supplying devices of the vehicle outside the powertrain, used for other purposes.
-Examples of auxiliaries are auxiliary battery, mobile air conditioning, hydraulic crane, electric window lift or heating system.
+49. Auxiliary devices are not part of the powertrain.
+They are energy consuming, converting, storing or supplying devices of the vehicle outside the powertrain, used for other purposes.
+Examples of auxiliary devices are auxiliary battery, mobile air conditioning, hydraulic crane, electric window lift or heating system.
 The historical approach is to measure and limit the emissions and the efficiency of a vehicle regarding its powertrain.
-Emissions and efficiency of auxiliaries are to be treated separately.
+Emissions and efficiency of auxiliary devices are to be treated separately.

 5. Vehicle definitions - related to the powertrain configuration